fattyatom/wg-easy/README.md

 [![Sponsor](https://img.shields.io/github/sponsors/weejewel)](https://github.com/sponsors/WeeJeWel)
 ![GitHub Stars](https://img.shields.io/github/stars/wg-easy/wg-easy)

+---
+### Forked from github.com/wg-easy/wg-easy

+This fork adds the environment variable WG_INTERFACE on top of the existing image to enable functionality of hosting multiple instances on the same Docker host by using a different interface.

+---

 You have found the easiest way to install & manage WireGuard on any Linux host!

 <p align="center">